LyudmilNikolov/crypto-prices/README.md

 # Crypto prices

-This application compares crypto prices.
+This application compares prices between coinmarketcap and vertex.

+We will compare vertex's socket and our own one by calling coinmarketcap for real time data.